FROM WILD MAN TO KING:

 Like sex, war takes place in a primal realm where only the most basic instincts matter, and a man's prowess is simply and directly tried.
 Sometimes we confuse sex with war, mistaking a sexual partner for an enemy whose conquest must be achieved at any cost.
 Archetypally sex and death, being mysterious biological processes representing respectively the beginning and end of the life cycle, are closely linked.
 Men at war are especially apt to mix up the business of creating life with that of taking it, for the same energy that drives battlefield exploits also fuels sexual aggression.
 The increased sexual activity so often noted during wartime makes biological sense as an evolutionary adaptation to an increased death rate.
 The soldier who impregnates a woman before marching off to his possible death ensures that something of himself will continue to live on, even if he himself does not.

 The defense of women and children against an enemy who would rape and kill them is an often heard rationale for war.
 Yet the same men who willingly sacrifice themselves in defense of their loved ones all too often have no hesitation about raping the enemy's women.
 Rape has probably been an integral part of warfare for as long as there has been war.
 In Homer's Iliad, the wise old warrior, Nestor, rouses the discouraged Greeks with a reminder that the women of Troy will be theirs once the Trojan men have been disposed of.
 Sexual aggression as an element of war is not just something that happened in long ago times.
-As recently as the Serbian-Bosnian civil war and the terrible conflicts that repeatedly convulse Africa, rape has been intentionally used as a weapon.(1)
+As has been repeatedly noted in recent conflicts, rape is often intentionally used as a weapon.(1)